-We can write various other Python code to perform various Deque operations.
+We can write various other Python codes to perform various Deque operations.

 This tutorial will give you a quick walkthrough of the different Deque operations we can accomplish using Python.
 This tutorial will also highlight the differences between deque and other well-known data structures.

 A double-ended queue (Deque) is a Python module that comes as a segment of the collection library.
 It has the quality to insert and delete data from both ends of the queue.